Iowa Democrat asks House to review 6-vote race, cites errors

 Elections officials agree those were valid votes.
 But under Iowa law, they could not be considered during the recount since they were not included in the initial canvass.
 Hart would have picked up seven votes, Miller-Meeks three.

-In addition, Hart outlines 11 other ballots that she says were wrongly excluded for a variety of reasons from voters who tried to support her.
+In addition, Hart outlines 11 other ballots that she says were wrongly excluded from voters who supported her.

-Those included absentee ballots that were rejected because secrecy envelopes were not sealed properly or were resealed using tape after they arrived in the mail sealed.
-One envelope was ripped; another was signed but not in the right spot.
-Two of those voters say they were wrongly assured their votes would count.
+Those included absentee ballots that were rejected because return envelopes were not sealed properly or were resealed using tape after they arrived in the mail sealed.
+One envelope was ripped; another was signed but not on the signature line.

 Johnson County apologized to another voter whose provisional ballot was excluded after an election worker's error.
 Two others ballots were not counted after they were left at a drop box outside the district in Cedar Rapids, where the voters attend school.

+All signed affidavits saying they voted for Hart, and Elias said their ballots should be available for investigators to confirm.

-Hart also argues that the recount failed to comply with Iowa law and the constitution because each county used a different method — machine, hand or a mix.
+Hart also argues that the recount was unconstitutional because each county used a different method — machine, hand or a combination.

-Ninety-seven ballots that were marked by machines as overvotes — meaning the voter selected more than one candidate — weren't reviewed by hand for intent during the recount, the filing says.
-An expert hired by Hart's campaign estimated that, based on a 40% inclusion rate in counties that examined votes by hand, intent can likely be determined for dozens of them.
+Ninety-seven ballots marked by machines as overvotes — meaning the voter selected more than one candidate — weren't visually inspected for intent during the recount, the filing says.
+An expert hired by Hart's campaign estimated that, based on patterns in other counties, intent can likely be determined for dozens of them.

-In addition, more than 5,400 ballots marked by machines as undervotes in which the voter did not pick any candidate were not reviewed during the recount, and neither were hundreds of write-in votes, Hart says.
+In addition, thousands of ballots marked as undervotes in which voters didn't pick any candidate weren't reviewed during the recount.